GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 -  **Color by API PSO** will color events by their API PSO hash values.

 -  **Color by instruction timing** will only colorize events which contain detailed instruction timing information.
-All other events will be grayed out.
+All other events will be greyed out.

 -  **Color by ray tracing** will only colorize raytracing events.
-All other events will be grayed out.
+All other events will be greyed out.

 Next to the **Color by** combo-box is the **Event filter** combo-box.
 This allows the user to visualize only certain types of events on the timeline.